copsTvFan/cops-episode-guide/guide.md

 **Kansas City 25**

-- (KS -- 1:52 AM Street Patrol) Central Patrol Division -- Officer Robert Angell says the best thing about the job is the radio.
+- (Kansas City, KS -- 1:52 AM Street Patrol) Central Patrol Division.
+Officer Robert Angell says the best thing about the job is the radio.
 He spots a suspicious man in a car who runs when he pulls up and tosses a gun out the window.
 A few blocks later he stops and runs.
 Robert pulls out the passenger and arrests him as others catch the driver.
 A man says the driver hit him with a chain and is brought to the scene to ID him.
 The driver took off his shirt when he ran to disguise himself.
-- (2:36 AM Car Pursuit) Maurice is driving his carjacked vehicle slowly because he has a flat tire.
+(2:36 AM Car Pursuit Call) Maurice is driving his carjacked vehicle slowly because he has a flat tire.
 He bails out and runs and is caught.
 He fell over a wall and cut his face open and yells he is going to be in the river in the morning and the cops are going to steal his money.
+- (Kansas City, KS -- 3:02 PM Domestic Disturbance) South Patrol Division.
-South Patrol -- Officer J.J.
+  Officer J.J.
 Wilt says all kinds of ethnic groups live in the area.
-- (3:02 PM Domestic Disturbance) A man says his son JR is in the house next door and has missed six days of school and stole $90 from him.
+His partner is Officer Jeff Miskec.
+A man says his son JR is in the house next door and has missed six days of school and stole $90 from him.
 Cops go over and find a young girl downstairs who says the boys are upstairs.
 They find three boys hiding in a closet in the attic and pull them out.
 The two other kids were hiding JR, one is JVC and the other skips school too.
 They bring JR back home and he has no answers for anything and doesn't have all the money.
   The dad wants the police to take him away and they do.
-- KS MO (9:00 PM Roll Call) One cop is goofed on for having an ugly red car.
-- (1:48 AM Assistance Call) Officer Rita Olson and her partner come up on a car and take the female driver out and cuff her because the car was reported stolen.
+- (Kansas City, MO -- 9:00 PM Roll Call) One cop is goofed on for having an ugly red car by Officer Wendy Johnson.
+South Patrol Division.
+(11:48 PM Suspicious Car Call) Officer Rita Olson-Stawicki and her partner come up on a car and take the female driver out and cuff her because the car was reported stolen.
 The victim is also there because the thief was sitting in her driveway and she followed her there.
 The suspect says she bought the car for
   $200 and just left a bar and thought the people from the bar and her